mdsajid2003/tracker/README.md

 npm install
 ```

-### Configure Environment Variables
+### Environment Variables

-Create a `.env` file in the root directory and add the required environment variables.
+Create a `.env` file in the project root and add the required variables:

-Example:

 ```env
 PORT=5000